 Like Joseph, the False Prophet cannot carry out his plan without the patronage and authority of his “Pharaoh”, the Antichrist.
 The mark-number buying and selling system manifests this: even though the whole thing is engineered by the False Prophet, he is still obliged to promote his new system under the name of the other Beast, the Antichrist.
 (Revelation 13:16-17)

 In turn, the Antichrist will find himself in dire need of the False Prophet; he provides brains, money, administration, and spiritual expertise – vital mechanisms needed in order for his political rise in the world to succeed.

-Going on with our history of commercialism (“clay-earth” bloc), in the ancient Mediterranean and Mid East world, it was usual for empires to be held together by strong military-political administrations (metal-type empires).
+Going on with our history of commercialism of the “clay-earth” bloc, the commercial-economic power, in the ancient Mediterranean and Mid East world, it was usual for empires to be held together by strong military-political administrations (metal-type empires).
 Merchants did carry out much trade with other Mediterranean nations, and even with Britain, the Far East, and India.
 Nevertheless, the merchant class, and their power in government, was limited and scattered compared to the power of the emperors and their military juggernauts.

 The economic system in those days was a version of mercantilism: ◊ Trading ventures were carried on under the watchful eye of the government.
 Nowadays, the tables have turned.
 Big business does what it wants, while government policies and programs are carried on under its watchful eye.

 ◊ Mercantilism versus Laissez-faire Economics:

 Mercantilist economics dominated the European world of the 1500’s to the late 1700’s.
 In this system a nation’s government strictly regulated economic affairs to enrich its treasury, especially by ensuring that exports exceeded imports.
 The system was based very much on the gold standard.